White Papers

 Better channel enablement is now the priority

 Pharma companies that advanced their use of technology in the last few years improved engagement with healthcare professionals (HCPs).
-In Europe, the average open rate of Veeva CRM Approved Email was high by mid-year 2022, at 42% [Figure 1].
 Market leaders in the region who focus on video meetings are also seeing tangible benefits, including more time with their customers and effective message delivery for field teams.

 European pharma companies have embraced digital (and reverted to inperson) channels at different rates.
-But with the pandemic era finally in the rearview mirror across the region, what was recently a necessity will soon become a choice.
+What was a necessity during the pandemic has now become a choice.
 Commercial operations leaders will need to decide the role hybrid engagement should have in HCP-rep interactions.

 This White Paper offers three steps for pharma companies to convert their digital capabilities into a competitive advantage: generating new channel insights, enriching customer profiles with data, and changing the approach to field plans.
 By using data more efficiently, companies could reduce their IT spend and enhance customer satisfaction.
 A simplified, integrated approach to CRM in their field strategies would also boost agility.